-Because methodological codices don't allow the use of email invitations if the recipients do not allow it, 1KA only allows use of email invitations to users that have expressively stated that addresses were obtained in an appropriate way.
+Because methodological codices don't allow the use of email invitations if the recipients do not allow it, 1KA only allows the use of email invitations to users that have expressively stated that addresses were obtained in an appropriate way.
 This procedure disables or at least decreases likelihood of breaches into privacy or spamming of email inboxes.

 Obtaining access to 1KA email invitation system

-Users that want to access 1KA system for sending email invitations must fill out form that is found below.
+Users that want to access 1KA system for sending email invitations must fill out a form that is found below.

 Using 1KA for sending email invitations

 System 'PUBLISH' - 'Email' is meant for users that want to share a link to a survey to many email addresses and at the same time follow which respondents answered the survey and which didn't.
 One big advantage of this system arises when we want to send reminders to respondents that haven't yet filled out the survey.
 1KA system also supports (documents) sending of invitations by mail, SMS, etc.